collinbrewer/json-mapping/README.markdown

 It's purpose is to allow flexibility in otherwise rigid systems in addition to offering a serializable structure for defining how data is converted.

 It's also pretty powerful.
-A simple mapping can allow you to index an array by a key very simply:
+For example, a simple mapping can allow you to index an array by a key very simply:

 ```javascript